threefoldfoundation/www_threefold_io/content/page/farm/productData/product1/product1.md

 link: ''
 ---

-All you need to get started is electricity, a network connection, and a 3Node.
+All you need to get started is a 3Node, electricity and a network connection.